kyverno/website/content/en/docs/security/_index.md

 * [Mitigation ID 1 - RBAC rights are strictly controlled](https://github.com/kubernetes/sig-security/blob/main/sig-security-docs/papers/admission-control/kubernetes-admission-control-threat-model.md#mitigation-id-1---rbac-rights-are-strictly-controlled)

-  Kyverno RBAC configurations are described in the [installation section](/docs/installation/#roles-and-permissions).
+  Kyverno RBAC configurations are described in the [configuration section](/docs/installation/customization/#roles-and-permissions).
 The `kyverno:webhook` role is used by Kyverno to configure webhooks.
 It is important to limit Kyverno to the required permissions and audit changes in the RBAC roles and role bindings.
 In particular, the default `kyverno:view` and `kyverno:generate` roles can be customized to match your requirements.

   Kyverno does not exempt any Namespaces by default.
-It allows configuration of exempt Namespaces via a [ConfigMap](https://kyverno.io/docs/installation/#configmap-flags).
+It allows configuration of exempt Namespaces via a [ConfigMap](/docs/installation/customization/#configmap-keys).

 ### Threat ID 12 - Block rule can be bypassed due to missing match (e.g. missing initContainers)